-- Select Forms > Create Form on the menu bar at the top-left of the Smartsheet window.
+- Select Forms > Create Form on the menu at the top-left of the Smartsheet window.

-- Select the field that will determine which other fields are displayed based on its value.
+- Select the field that determines which other fields and form elements appear based on its value.
 This is considered the source field for your rule.

-- In the Field Settings on the right, select the Logic tab and then select Add Logic.
+- Select the Logic tab in the Field Settings on the right, and then select Add Logic.

-- In your rule’s condition, which always begins with When, define the operator (varies based on field type) and the value(s) of the source field that determines when the target fields should be shown.
+- In your rule’s condition, which always begins with When, define the operator (varies based on field type) and the source field values that determine when the target fields and elements should appear.

-- To set up your rule’s action (beginning with Then), select the fields you want to display when the condition is met.
-These are considered target fields for your rule.
+- To set up your rule’s action (beginning with Then), select the fields and form elements you want to display when the condition is met.
+These are considered targets for your rule.

-- Click Add at the bottom-right of your rule to add it to the source field.
+- Select Add at the bottom-right of your rule to add it to the source field.

-- If you want to add another rule to this source field, click the +Add rule link
+- If you want to add another rule to this source field, select the +Add rule link.

-- Once you’ve added all of the fields and rules to your form, you can save and preview the form by selecting Open Form in the top-right corner of the Form Builder.
+- Once you’ve added all of the fields and rules to your form, save and preview the form by selecting Open Form in the top-right corner of the Form Builder.

 Fields with conditional logic are indicated by logic icons next to the field name.